Michael Phelps Apologizes to China?!

 obitoddkenobi

-February 16, 2009, 04:29 AM posted in General DiscussionDid anyone else see the article in Lede or hear the video?
+February 16, 2009 at 04:29 AM posted in General DiscussionDid anyone else see the article in Lede or hear the video?
 I wondered how it was playing in China.
 Looking at it from here, there just seemed to be not much sincerity behind Michael's appology.
 Maybe its because the video that I saw is out of sync, but his mannerism just didn't suggest that he was appologetic to or inspired by his "so many Chinese fans".
 Seemed like he was more interested in appeasing Mazda and keeping a lucrative contract.
 Here is the beginning of the article and a link to the video and full article for those who can get it:

 Mazda Has Michael Phelps Apologize to China